kreitje/hms-testimonials/readme.txt

 == Changelog ==

+= 2.1.14 =
+* Fixed a notice in the group area
+* Fixed reCaptcha method name collisions
+* Adjust the number of minutes for flood control on the form shortcode
+* Added image upload to form
+* Added setting to turn image upload on or off.
+Defaults to off for security reasons
+* Added setting to turn website field on or off.

+= 2.1.13 =
+* Fixed a bug in the testimonial form shortcode where a blank space was added to the name field.

 = 2.1.12 =
 * Fixed a bug where the session may be started after output thus throwing an error.